 Executive Board

-Ruth Conn (she/her) - Pediatrician and Community Volunteer, President
+Ruth Conn (she/her) - Pediatrician and Community Volunteer, Secretary/Past President

 I received Nancy Drew “The Secret of the Wooden Lady” from my aunt for my tenth birthday, and from then on I had my nose in a book and my mind traveled far and wide!